Skip to main content

 If you may still have filing obligations elsewhere, run the treaty analysis early.
 Start with domestic residence tests.
 In Italy, the general individual test includes 183 days in the year, or 184 in a leap year.

 If both countries can treat you as resident, apply tie-breakers in sequence, typically: permanent home, center of vital interests, habitual abode, nationality, then competent-authority negotiation.
 Then confirm the treaty relief method, credit or exemption, and the filing sequence in both countries, because treaty relief does not automatically remove domestic filing duties.
-Add current treaty-specific rule after verification.
+Verify the current treaty-specific rule from official or adviser records before you rely on it.

 For treaty benefits, request an Attestato di residenza fiscale.
 For refund or reduced-rate claims tied to foreign withholding, keep the residence certificate and proof of actual foreign tax withheld.